On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

 In the following we will consider $1<\alpha<2$ and measures $\Lambda$ of the form

 i.e.\ $\Lambda = \mathrm{Beta}(2-\alpha,\alpha)$ and

 where $f_N\sim g_N$ is the shorthand notation for $f_N/g_N \to 1 $ as $N \to \infty$.
-The precise choice of scaling for $c_N$ is explained in the following remark, briefly speaking, $c_N$ is chosen such that each individual dies asymptotically at rate 1.
+The precise choice of scaling for $c_N$ is explained in Subsection~\ref{sec:neutral}.
+Briefly speaking, $c_N$ is chosen such that each individual dies asymptotically at rate 1.
+The choice \eqref{Beta(2-alpha,alpha)} for $\Lambda$ is prototypical in the context of offspring laws with infinite variance (see also \eqref{p_k tail} in Section~\ref{sec:neutral}) and makes explicit calculations easier, we refer to Section~\ref{sec:outlook} for background and generalisations.

 From now on we consider a regime of \emph{moderate selection}, i.e. we assume